Alfonso d'Avalos: Biography

 He later represented Emperor Charles V as an ambassador, in 1538, on the succession to the new Doge of the Republic of Venice, Pietro Lando.

 He commanded the Imperial army in Italy during the Italian War of 1542 and was defeated by the French at the Battle of Ceresole.
 However, in the Battle of Serravalle on 2 June 1544, an aftermath of the Italian War of 1542, he managed to defeat a force of freshly raised Italian mercenaries in French service, commanded by Pietro Strozzi and Giovanni Francesco Orsini, count of Pitigliano.

-He married in 1523 Maria d'Aragona and by her had 5 children:
+Personal life

+On 26 November 1523, he married Maria d'Aragona (1503–1568), daughter of Duke Ferdinando di Montalto and his wife, Catalina Cardona.
+She was a paternal granddaughter of King Ferdinand I of Naples.
+They had 5 children: